 Amazing Mega Structure Of China

-A Man Made Marvel
+Beijing Airport A Man Made Marvel

-hina’s largest airport terminal, the British architect Sir Norman Foster has designed, was opened in March 2008.
+China’s largest airport terminal, the British architect Sir Norman Foster has designed, was opened in March 2008.
 Throughout Feng Shui compliant, with red pillars and golden roof of a discreet, it has traditional Chinese colors in a modern design.
 Seen from above it resembles a flying dragon with north-south orientation and a comprehensive system of south-east orientated skylights to maximize natural light in the terminal building.

 The national of the airline, Air China, the leading air transport company in China, built terminal is equipped with generous hospitality facilities provided for passengers and has a lighting system with full control, which can be adjusted via the x-touch Panel Tridonic easily to different lighting scenes for different activities create.